-NOTICE TO VOTERS (Required by Law) This is not an official ballot or an official sample ballot prepared by the County Clerk, Registrar of Voters, or the Secretary of State.
-This is an unofficial, marked ballot prepared by (insert name and address of the person or organization responsible for preparation thereof).
+"NOTICE TO VOTERS "(Required by Law) ш "This is not an official ballot or an official sample ballot prepared by the county elections official or the Secretary of State.
+"This is an unofficial, marked ballot prepared by (insert name and address of the person or organization responsible for preparation thereof)."